 I’ve been using Visual Studio Code for over a year now.
-It’s really a beautiful piece of software and engineering craftsmanship.
+It’s really a beautiful piece of software.

 Life Before Visual Studio Code

 Prior to Visual Studio Code I was using Atom Editor.
 Before Atom, I was using Sublime Text.
 The transition between these 3 editors over the years has been seamless, as they all pretty much share the same keyboard bindings and each have a plugin ecosystem allowing you to customize the editor.
 What prompted me to move to Visual Studio Code was it speed, ease of use, its rapid release cycles and powerful community support.

 - it offers a hybrid text editing experience.
 For example, you can use it as a barebones text editor or you can use it like an IDE by downloading a plugin for the language of your choice.

 - it’s available across all major operating systems like Mac, Windows and Linux.
 This is a big win for me because I often do switch between Mac and Linux at work.

 - it offers live share code editing, so you can collaborate on code with others, similar to how you would use Google Docs